NamelessDevelopers/EliminaBot/terms-of-service.md

 ## 3. Usage Restrictions

 - You must follow Discord's Terms of Service and Community Guidelines while using Elimina.
 - The Bot is provided for use within Discord servers only.
 Unauthorized use outside of Discord is prohibited.
 - Do not attempt to exploit, hack, or misuse the Bot.

 ## 4. Data Collection and Usage

 - The Bot stores only the Guild ID and Channel IDs where it is enabled.
-   - All data is stored is encrypted.
 - These IDs are stored to ensure the Bot functions correctly within your server.
 - No other data is collected or stored.

 ## 5. Data Deletion

 - All stored Guild ID and Channel IDs will be automatically deleted when the Bot is disabled or removed from your server.

 ## 6. Modifications to the Service